Pika20020222/Pika20020222/README.md

-# I hear and I forget
-# I see and I remember
-# I do and I understand
+I hear and I forget, I see and I remember, I do and I understand.

 ## Coding Experiences
 ### Programming Languages